mollymadden/one-good-street-frontend/README.md

 ##### Jane Doo - Case manager for a senior citizen
 Jane Doo is the case manager for a senior citizen, who is still living at home.
 Due to mobility issues, they are finding it more difficult to shower standing up and subsequently require a shower stool.
 Jane visited One Good Street and saw there was a shower stool available on the Library of Care Things.
 She was then connected to John.

-The outcome is that John is able to dispose of his shower stool in a responsible and meaningful way while Jane's client is not burdened with the potential steep financial costs of purchasing aged care equipment adn can reap the benefits of using John's unwanted equipment.
+The outcome is that John is able to dispose of his shower stool in a responsible and meaningful way while Jane's client is not burdened with the potential steep financial costs of purchasing aged care equipment and can reap the benefits of using John's unwanted equipment.

 #### Visitors
 Those who visit the site and wish to see what it is about and get a feel if it is suitable for their needs.
 They may be visiting as they are interested in requesting equipment or donating items.
 They may also be interested in requesting or donating items on behalf of a relative or client.
 Visitors may also be wanting to help out as a volunteer and are seeking guidance about the skills or items they can offer.